 - Used in masonry and concrete walls

-- Cracks are widened and filled with sealant
+- cracks are widened and filled with sealant

-- Best for surface-level, non-structural cracks
+- It is best for surface-level, non-structural cracks

-- Common in pavements and slabs
+- common in pavements and slabs of industrial yard and warehouses

 - Reinforcement Addition